magomimmo/modern-cljs/doc/second-edition/tutorial-07.md

 If you click the `Calculate` button nothing happens.

-Now call the `capture!` funtion to trigger the `calculate` function during the *capture* phase of the click event.
+Now call the `capture!` function to trigger the `calculate` function during the *capture* phase of the click event.

 ```clj